sirotka/Waveform-Gen/README.md

   Inputs:
   * clk - system clock
   * rst - reset signal to clear the phase back to 0
-  * ce - clock enable signal (controlled by a switch; if '0', the counter stops)
+  * ce - clock enable signal controlled by a switch
   * freq_step - Step size for the counter to change the frequency

   Outputs: